omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

 **This directory contains images from the simulation of Instruction Sequence 2**

-What is being observed for verification:
+## What is being observed for verification:
  - Register x5
  - PC value to ensure branching is correct

-This instruction sequence is used to verify `addi` with negative immediates, branching with negative immediates, and branching when the equal condition is not met.

-Additionally, this sequence performs a loop which roughly looks like the following:
+## This Instruction Sequence is used to Verify:
+ - `addi` with a negative immediate value
+ - `beq` with a negative immediate value
+ - `beq` with unequal condition

+## Rough C Equivalent of Instruction Sequence
 ``` C
   int x = 4;